RohitBandaru/rohitbandaru.github.io/_posts/2024-08-01-SSL-with-Vision-Transformers.md

 # [data2vec](https://arxiv.org/abs/2202.03555)

-{% include figure.liquid loading="eager" path="assets/img/blog/ssl-vit/data2vec.png" alt="data2vec architecture" class="image-fluid mx-auto d-block" source="https://arxiv.org/abs/2202.03555"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/ssl-vit/data2vec.png" alt="data2vec architecture" class="image-fluid mx-auto d-block" source="https://arxiv.org/abs/2202.03555"%}

 The teacher model predicts representations from unmasked input, while the student model predicts representations from masked input.
 The student aims to match the teacher's output by predicting the representations of the masked tokens.
 To avoid collapse, the teacher's weights are an exponential moving average of the student's weights.